 Did you know that the Atlanta ToolBank has other farming & gardening tools in their inventory?

-Separate from the Urban Ag Tool Lending Program, the Atlanta ToolBank has the following equipment that metro Atlanta growers might find useful:
+Separate from the Urban Ag Tool Lending Program, the Atlanta ToolBank has the other equipment that metro Atlanta growers might find useful: broadforks, hoes, loppers & shears, mattocks, McLeod tools, pitchforks, pruners, rakes, shovels, weed wrenches, weedeaters, wheelbarrows.

 A full list of the general inventory can be found here: Atlanta ToolBank Inventory.
 If you are a member of the Urban Ag Tool Lending Program and have paid your annual dues, you do not have to pay the standard Atlanta ToolBank annual membership dues.
 You will still have to pay the ToolBank's standard 3% of the equipment cost when you borrow the tools.